Have Questions?

 Explore our Lending options.

-Learn more about our lending partners.
+Learn more

-After you sign your Student Enrollment Agreement, login to your Admissions Portal account for updates and actions required to complete your enrollment.
+After you sign your Student Enrollment Agreement, log in to your Admissions Portal account for updates and actions required to complete your enrollment.
 You’ll need to complete the following steps before your start date:

-• Pay Non-Refundable $100 Course Deposit
+• Pay Non-Refundable $100 Course Deposit (due within 3 days of signing your Student Enrollment Agreement)

-• Complete Student Onboarding Form
+• Complete the Student Onboarding Form

 • Provide proof of completion of secondary education (“PSE”)

 We require an upfront deposit to reserve a seat in your cohort.
-After signing your enrollment agreement you’ll receive an email with links to pay the deposit via ACH (e-check) or credit card.
+After signing your enrollment agreement you’ll receive an email with links to pay the deposit via ACH, e-check, or credit card.
 These links are also in the Admissions Portal.

 The Course Deposit:

-• Includes a $100.00 non-refundable registration fee;
+• Includes a $100.00 non-refundable deposit;

 • California residents must pay an additional, non-refundable Student Tuition Recovery Fund fee equal to $47.50 ($147.50 total)